Healthy Homes Assessment Lower Hutt

 Draught Stopping Lower Hutt

-You don’t need to block off gaps or holes which are part of the building.
-For example, tiny gaps around windows and doors may be required to allow for the movement of the building when the household heats and cools, so that they are able to be closed and opened rather than securing.
-We will inspect all windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t require to block up intentional holes or gaps in the construction.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the building when the house is heated and cools so that they can still be opened and closed rather than sticking.
+We will test all windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections